-1.1.18 Can I use un-frozen funds from outside of the EU in the UK?
+1.1.18 Can I use un-frozen funds from outside of Gibraltar?

-You need a licence because all your funds, or funds made available to you, must be frozen when they enter the EU.
 The Gibraltar competent authority considers applications for licences to use funds in these circumstances on the same basis as if the funds had initially been held in Gibraltar.

-1.1.19 Can I use frozen money in Gibraltar to pay for things outside of the EU?
+1.1.19 Can I use frozen money in Gibraltar to pay for things outside of Gibraltar?

-You may be permitted to use frozen funds in Gibraltar to pay for expenses outside of the EU under a Gibraltar competent authority licence.
-The Gibraltar competent authority will likely require you to demonstrate that you don't have access to unfrozen funds outside of the EU to meet those expenses before it decides whether to issue a licence.
+You may be permitted to use frozen funds in Gibraltar to pay for expenses outside of Gibraltar under a Gibraltar competent authority licence.
+The Gibraltar competent authority will likely require you to demonstrate that you don't have access to unfrozen funds outside of Gibraltar to meet those expenses before it decides whether to issue a licence.